-Please read the sections "Controller Send" and "Controller Recv" for further information.
+Please read the sections "Controller Send" and "Controller Recv" on page 137 for further information.

 You can find a detailed description of the commands and data formats as a PDF file at our ftp-server (ftp://ftp.waldorf-gmbh.de/pub/waldorf/q).